 The Takeaway

-At the end of the day, the best decision for you may be the one that addresses your goals and your finances.
-Understanding different avenues for tuition discounts, including geographic-based tuition exchanges, can open up avenues to less-expensive degree paths.
+At the end of the day, the best decision for you about whether to go to college out-of-state may be the one that addresses your goals and your finances.
+Understanding different tuition discounts, including geographic-based tuition exchanges, could open up avenues to less-expensive degree paths.
 For some students, including grad students, establishing residency may make sense to obtain in-state tuition.

 Tuition is complicated, and scholarships, grants, federal loans, private loans, and family contributions are all part of paying for school.
 You also may use this time to assess the what-ifs: What if circumstances change and a tuition fee that was possible this year becomes impossible next year due to job loss or other change in circumstance?
 What sort of private loans are available, and what terms do they offer?

-Assessing the tuition price of each place you’re accepted — and considering private loan options, if necessary — can be an integral factor in making a decision that makes sense for all aspects of the next step in your educational journey.
+Assessing the tuition price of each place you’re accepted — and considering private loan options, if necessary, or student loan refinancing in the future — can be an integral factor in making a decision that makes sense for all aspects of the next step in your educational journey.

 With SoFi, refinancing is fast, easy, and all online.
 We offer competitive fixed and variable rates.